guzzz/exams-fraud-analyzer/Readme.md

 ## Using the APIs

-* Inside the sensor receiver API, besides using the functionalities, we are able to run 2 mocks that create registers for a 4 minute event.
+* Inside the **sensor receiver API**, besides using the functionalities, we are able to run 2 mocks that create registers for a 4 minute event.

 ![Image Alt text](/readme_images/sensorapi.png)

-* Inside the consultive API, we need to click in the "Authorize" button and use the credentials created in the setup process or inside the Django Admin's page.
+* Inside the **consultive API**, we need to click in the "Authorize" button and use the credentials created in the setup process or inside the Django Admin's page.

 ![Image Alt text](/readme_images/consultiveapi.png)